Anon-Planet/thgtoa/guide.md

 ##### If you can use Tor (natively or over a VPN):

-Use the Linux Distro of your choice.
-I would recommend Ubuntu or Fedora for convenience but any other would work too.
+Use the Linux Distro of your choice. we would recommend Ubuntu or Fedora for convenience but any other would work too.
 Be sure to not enable any telemetry.

 Refer to this tutorial <https://www.whonix.org/wiki/Other_Operating_Systems> <sup>[[Archive.org]][345]</sup> for detailed instructions.